krmdrsvgl/myshoppingbasket/README.md

 DELETE http://localhost:5001/api/basket/clearall remove all  the items from basket.

-http://localhost:5001/api/catalogitems  Since it is Catalog Items is another context, Catalog Item api is only for test purposes.
+### http://localhost:5001/api/catalogitems  Since it is Catalog Items is another context, Catalog Item api is only for test purposes.
 When catalog service is served by the other teams, it can easily be replaced.

 ## CLIENT LIBRARY
-Library is plain library.
+Library is a plain class library.
 It requires the SecretKey of consumer.
 Library assumes it has already acquired a JWT token of the user.
 To do so, an Identity Server or a third party identity could be used.
 Library implements all Basket APIs.
 In every request, secret and user`s JWT token are sent to API endpoint.